 - Pacific jack mackerel has two dorsal fins.
 The second dorsal fin is much longer than the first.
 The first dorsal fin has 8-10 spines, and the longer second dorsal has 31 to 35 soft rays.

-Pacific chub mackerel and Pacific jack’s front dorsal are spiny and the second one having soft rays.
-The Pacific chub’s dorsals are spaced farther apart than the Pacific jack’s dorsals.
-The Pacific jack’s second dorsal is much longer than the Pacific chubs.
+Both mackerel front dorsal are spiny and the second one having soft rays.
+The Pacific chub’s dorsals are spaced farther apart than the Pacific jack’s.
+The Pacific jack’s second dorsal is much longer.

 - The Pacific chub mackerel has one anal fin having soft rays with no spines.